Betterment/katas/attendance/README.md

 `LastName FirstName Gender Birthdate Grade FavoriteColor`

-In the following 3 types of orderings
+In the following 3 types of orderings:

-Output 1 – sorted by gender (females before males) then by last name ascending.
+1. sorted by gender (females before males) then by last name ascending.
-Output 2 – sorted by birth date, ascending.
+1. sorted by birth date, ascending.
-Output 3 – sorted by last name, descending.
+1. sorted by last name, descending.